-If the ribber is chosen as the loop making bed, selection there needs to be manual for any pattern other than across whole rows.
+If the ribber is chosen as the loop making the bed, the needle selection on it needs to be manual for any pattern other than across whole rows.
 In my swatch, to knit across all needles the ribber carriage is set to slip in one direction, knit in the other.
 The all knit rows in pile knitting need to follow the ones with tuck loops on the opposite bed.
-Extra needles are on main bed, which creates the fabric backing.
-The ribber carriage can be disengaged and used to drop stitches after all knit row on the main bed.
+Extra needles are on the main bed, which creates fabric backing.
+The ribber carriage can be disengaged and used to drop stitches after all knit rows on the main bed.

-In the actual knitting, if plain one color pile with plain color backing is the goal, some rules may be broken.
+In the actual knitting, if a plain one color pile with plain color backing is the goal, some rules may be broken.
 The thickest, most stable pile is achieved when the yarn anchoring the loops is as dense as possible.
-If the goal is to knit every stitch across each row to create loops and in turn drop them, one is in fact working an every needle rib.
-This makes it possible to create tuck loops on either bed creating the backing across the whole row, because in fact there are stitches on each side of the tuck loop on the opposing bed anchoring it in place.
-Normally when 2 or more needles tuck side by side, rather than the stitch formation usually seen in tuck, the loops do not get anchored, drop off, and create a float like those seen in slip stitch patterns.
+If the goal is to knit every stitch across each row to create loops and in turn drop them, one is, in fact, working an every needle rib.
+This makes it possible to create tuck loops on either bed creating the backing across the whole row because in fact there are stitches on each side of the tuck loop on the opposing bed anchoring it in place.
+Normally when 2 or more needles tuck side by side, rather than the stitch formation usually seen in tuck patterning, the loops do not get anchored, drop off, and create a float like those seen in slip stitch patterns.

 In my first sample, the fabric is cast on the main bed, the loops are formed on the ribber.
-The carriages are set for main bed to tuck traveling to right, knitting to left.
+The carriages are set for the main bed to tuck traveling to the right, knitting to left.
 The ribber is set to slip to left, knit to right.
-The ribber is used to drop the stitches, simply by disengaging it from the main bed, and running it across from one side to the other.
+The ribber is used to drop the stitches, simply by disengaging it from the main bed and running it across from one side to the other.
 Dropping stitches occurs (on either bed) after all stitches have been slipped there for one row (no needle selection if patterning).
-Starting side for my swatches was on the left of the machine.
-It is helpful to have a ruler or tool to help push loops down between the beds after dropping each row of loops, and also to occasionally drop the ribber in order to check whether any loops may be caught on gate pegs.
+The starting side for my swatches was on the left of the machine.
+It is helpful to have a ruler or tool to help push loops down between the beds after dropping each row of loops and also to occasionally drop the ribber in order to check whether any loops may be caught on gate pegs.

 So far I still have had no luck with getting anything that does not look like a variant of drop stitch lace when attempting patterns separated for 2 color knitting, either in embossed one color, or in striped 2 color versions.

 Pile, carpet, or loop stitch are terms used for a raised relief fabric made on KMs using both beds, with or without programmed patterning motifs on either bed.
-Two color patterns are sometimes also called “punch pile”.
-Depending on machine brand and on thickness of yarn, loops may be formed every row or every other, varying the pile density.
-Beds are always at half pitch, the same setting used for every needle rib.
+Two-color patterns are sometimes also called “punch pile”.
+Depending on the machine brand and on the thickness of the yarn, loops may be formed every row or every other, varying the pile density.
+Beds are always at half-pitch, the same setting used for every needle rib.
 The “needle rule” is disregarded.
-First and last needle are always on the non patterning bed, to anchor down any loops close to the edge of the fabric.
-In machines with automatic end needle selection, the function is cancelled.
+The first and the last needle are always on the non-patterning bed, to anchor down any loops close to the edge of the fabric.
+In machines with automatic end needle selection, the function is canceled.
 Some yarns and designs will even tolerate loops being dropped at the end of knitting.
 Sometimes dropping them every few rows will work.
 If any yarn splitting or fussy knitting off because of fiber content occurs, then dropping stitches may be needed after every row of loops formed.
 If using multiple colors of yarn on either of these 2 brands, having them equal gauge/weight is helpful.